List of Elemental Gelade characters: Flag of Blue Sky characters

-A woman seeking to open a store in Fuajarl, it was destroyed by the attack.
+A woman seeking to open a store in Fuajarl, which was destroyed by the attack.
 After getting arrested for fighting, she met Achea and helped them escape.
 In exchange for giving Shinga's sword to Achea, once she reclaims the throne she will build a new store on a first grade piece of land paid for by the royal family.
-She carries explosives with her similar to Cisqua in the main series and is actually her older sister.
+Similarly to Cisqua, she carries explosives with her, and is later revealed to be Cisqua's older sister.